-On 1 August 2017 a new “tourism tax” was introduced.
-All foreign visitors, with the exception of accredited diplomats, are charged USD 2 for each day of their stay in Turkmenistan.
-The British Embassy is still awaiting official clarification of the full regulations of the new tax from the authorities, but hotels have already implemented this new policy and include the tax as a separate item on guests’ hotel bills.
+In 2017 a new “tourism tax” was introduced.
+All foreign visitors, with the exception of accredited diplomats, are charged 2 US dollars for each day of their stay in Turkmenistan.
+If you’re staying in a hotel, this tax will be included as a separate item on your bill.

 Although there’s no recent history of terrorism in Turkmenistan, attacks can’t be ruled out.
 See Terrorism